ShreyanshChoudhary/ShreyanshChoudhary/README.md

 - **Spring JDBC:** Skilled in data access operations using Spring JDBC, simplifying database interaction and improving application performance.
 - **Spring Data JPA:** Experienced in simplifying data access layer with Spring Data JPA, facilitating seamless integration with various data sources.
 - **Hibernate Integration:** Experienced in integrating Hibernate with Spring applications for object-relational mapping, enabling efficient data persistence and retrieval.
+- **Spring Boot:** Experienced in developing robust applications with Spring Boot, simplifying configuration and deployment, and enabling rapid development of production-ready applications.Proficient in designing and implementing RESTful APIs using Spring Boot, ensuring efficient communication between the client and server for data exchange.

 **## Projects**